In This Article

 Archive of audit data: The Lepide platform allows you to archive audit data for as long as required or recommended, thus helping you demonstrate compliance with the DPDI/GDPR’s requirements.

-If you’d like to see how the Lepide Data Security Platform can help you comply with the DPDI, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you comply with the DPDI, schedule a demo with one of our engineers.

 Iain Roberts